jackbillstrom/regno/README.md

 ## Features

-- `biluppgifter/types.rs`: Contains the types used for describing car information.
+- `types.rs`: Contains the types used for describing car information.
 - `biluppgifter.rs`: Performs operations for fetching and processing Swedish car information. 🇸🇪
 - `ncts.rs`: Performs operations for fetching and processing Irish car information. 🇮🇪
 - `main.rs`: The main program where everything runs.